How to manage a sore throat

 While a sore throat will usually go away on its own after a week or so (yay), you may find the dryness, scratchiness, irritation, swelling or pain distracting enough to seek some relief.
 If you’re looking to soothe a dry, scratchy throat you might look for lozenges that work with your saliva to coat the area.
 If your throat is more swollen or inflamed, you might consider a lozenge with anti-inflammatory action to help reduce the swelling and pain.
 If the area is difficult to reach with a lozenge, consider if a spray might be easier for you to use.
 If swallowing and talking is just downright painful, lozenges or sprays with anaesthetic relief can help relieve the pain.

-Because a sore throat is a symptom of more serious conditions, check the Australian Government Department of Health website for advice on testing.
+Because a sore throat is a symptom of COVID-19, check the Australian Government Department of Health website for advice on COVID-19 testing.
 While you self-isolate while waiting for your test result, a family member or friend may be able to purchase over-the-counter relief for your throat pain.
 You can even order online and have your products delivered by many pharmacy and grocery stores.

 Lozenges mix with saliva and help to moisturise the mouth and throat as they are sucked.
 Medicated lozenges can also contain active ingredients such as antibacterial agents that help kill bacteria that cause mouth and throat infections, in order to try and prevent further infection.
 Some contain analgesics or anaesthetics to relieve pain or numb the area.
 There are also anti-inflammatory agents which help to relieve inflammation, which is a known cause of sore throat pain.